-David Hong is a partner in the New York office of Kirkland & Ellis LLP, and focuses on special situations finance, debt finance, distressed situations and CDS transactions, especially for fund managers and other providers of alternative capital.
+David Hong is a partner in the New York office of Kirkland & Ellis LLP.

-David returned to private practice after nearly 15 years at a leading global investment firm, where he played a key role in investment theses formation by identifying legal value drivers as well as structuring of complex transactions.
+David returned to private practice after 15 years at a leading global credit-oriented investment firm, where he played a critical role in identifying legal value drivers, structuring credit and derivative transactions, and co-leading many of the firm’s most successful and high-profile stressed and distressed investments.

 Memberships & Affiliations